JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Introduction

 Human experts resolve this challenge by decoupling domain-general evaluation principles from case-specific evidence, rather than matching against predefined ideal answers.
 This insight motivates \textbf{J}udge \textbf{A}gent with \textbf{D}ynamic \textbf{E}valuation (JADE), which achieves both stability and adaptivity through a two-layer design: deterministic skill activation and adaptive claim-level verification.
 Overall, these components enable systematic, transparent, and context-aware evaluation.
 Our main contributions are:

-\begin{itemize} \item We propose JADE, a two-layer framework for stable and adaptive evaluation that encodes expert knowledge as reusable skills and performs dynamic, claim-level verification. \item We introduce BizBench, a benchmark of 150 labeled strategic sourcing queries for evaluating temporally dynamic professional workflows. \item We uncover systematic agent failure modes, including citation hallucination, shallow reasoning, and methodology-masked non-completion, that evade conventional evaluators. \end{itemize}
+\begin{itemize} \item We propose JADE, a two-layer framework for stable and adaptive evaluation that encodes expert knowledge as reusable skills and performs dynamic, claim-level verification. \item We introduce BizBench, a benchmark of 150 labeled strategic sourcing queries for evaluating temporally dynamic professional workflows. \item Through JADE's structured evaluation on BizBench, we empirically identify systematic agent failure modes---a large evidence--reasoning gap and pervasive citation laundering---that are often missed by holistic LLM evaluators. \end{itemize}

+\paragraph*{Conflict of Interest Disclosure.} All authors are affiliated with Alibaba International Digital Commerce Group.
+The paper evaluates Qwen3-Max, which is developed by an Alibaba Group affiliate; the authors were not involved in developing Qwen3-Max.